tamunoWoks/Statistics/bias.md

 - Blind the study (e.g., double-blind experiments)

 **NOTE:** Bias is not the same as random error — bias is systematic and predictable, while random error is unpredictable and cancels out over time.

+#### Scenario: Estimating Average Income
+You want to estimate the average income in a city using a survey.